Council of Christians and Jews

 The Council of Christians and Jews (CCJ) is a voluntary organisation in the United Kingdom.
 It is composed of Christians and Jews working together to counter anti-semitism and other forms of intolerance in Britain.
-Their patron was Queen Elizabeth II.
+Their patron Queen Elizabeth II was succeeded by King Charles III.

 The CCJ was founded, in 1942, by Chief Rabbi Joseph H. Hertz and Archbishop William Temple during a time of all-out warfare and Nazi persecution of Jews.
 In late 1954, and reflecting the theology of the era, the Vatican instructed the head of English Catholics to resign from the CCJ due to its perceived indifferentism, with Catholics not returning until the reforms introduced by the Second Vatican Council.

 Background

 Prior to the foundation of the Council of Christians and Jews a number of initiatives had already taken place.
 The London Society for the Study of Religions, founded in 1904, included Jews in its membership.
 In 1924 the Presbyterian Church of England General Assembly agreed to form a sub committee to discuss the lack of understanding between Jews and Christians.
 The committee wished to abandon proselytising and instead promote cooperative methods of action.